solana-labs/solana/book/src/tictactoe.md

 ## Getting tokens to users

-You may have noticed you interacted with the Solana cluster without first needing to aquire tokens to pay transaction fees.
-Under the hood, the web app creates a new ephemeral identity and sends a request to an off-chain service for a signed transation authorizes a user to start a new game.
+You may have noticed you interacted with the Solana cluster without first needing to acquire tokens to pay transaction fees.
+Under the hood, the web app creates a new ephemeral identity and sends a request to an off-chain service for a signed transaction authorizing a user to start a new game.
 The service is called a *drone*.
 When the app sends the signed transaction to the Solana cluster, the drone's tokens are spent to pay the transaction fee and start the game.
 In a real world app, the drone might request the user